jazy510/noncoding3torus/README.md

 - We are not ready to understand the message (not the intended recipients)
 - The message may be meaningless, but the existence of the message is of importance
 - The message may be meaningless, but our response to it is not
-- The message may be a distraction - [[Was String Theory such a distraction](https://youtu.be/iQOibplDx-4?t=855)]
+- The message may be a distraction - [String Theory](https://youtu.be/iQOibplDx-4?t=855)

 ## FEEDBACK

   - Is there a feedback mechanism?
   - If there is a feedback mechanism, what is it?
-  - Is the feedback mechanism [[temporal in nature?](https://www.reddit.com/r/UFOs/comments/roxn5j/following_lues_breadcrubms_to_some_deep_physics)]
+  - Is the feedback mechanism [temporal in nature?](https://www.reddit.com/r/UFOs/comments/roxn5j/following_lues_breadcrubms_to_some_deep_physics)
   - Are the effects of the feedback mechanism known or perceptible to us?

-At least as an exercise of imagination, the context of [[this video](https://youtu.be/iQOibplDx-4?t=2684)] should be considered as a possible feedback mechanism; even if as far-fetched as it may seem.
+At least as an exercise of imagination, the context of [this video](https://youtu.be/iQOibplDx-4?t=2684) should be considered as a possible feedback mechanism; even if as far-fetched as it may seem.

 If you analyze the information flow directions and feedback in models like this, you gain a deeper understanding of the phenomenon and diminish any possible control and manipulation mechanisms if they exist.